-By Sajjad Shaukat for Veterans Today
+By Sajjad Shaukat

-US new President Donald Trump confused the Swedes and Pakistanis in particular and the people of other countries of the world in general by confusing the terror attack in Pakistan’s town of Sehwan with Sweden.
+New USA President Donald Trump confused the Swedes and Pakistanis in particular and the people of other countries of the world in general by confusing the terror attack in Pakistan’s town of Sehwan with Sweden.

 Sehwan is a historic town located in Jamshoro District of Sindh province in Pakistan.
-It stands on the west bank of the Indus, 80 miles (130 km) northwest of Hyderabad which is provincial capital of Sindh.
+It stands on the west bank of the Indus, 80 miles (130 km) northwest of Hyderabad which is the provincial capital of Sindh.

-But, addressing a crowed rally in Melbourne, Florida on Saturday night (February 18, 2017), the puzzled President Trump said “We’ve got to keep our country safe.
+But, addressing a crowded rally in Melbourne, Florida on Saturday night (February 18, 2017), the puzzled President Trump said “We’ve got to keep our country safe.
 You look at what’s happening in Germany, you look at what’s happening last night [February 17] in Sweden…who would believe this?”

 Sweden’s foreign ministry spokeswoman, Catarina Axelsson said that the Swedish embassy in Washington also contacted the State Department to request clarification of Trump’s remarks and was waiting for an answer.